khingdave/cloud-class1/README.md

 This is an assignment from my first cloud class at CoLab Innovation Hub.
-Taught by the DevOps wife herself!
+Taught by the DevOps wife herself! <br>
 The first class taught us basic file management in Ubuntu Linux Distro.
 I learned how to spin up a Linux virtual machine on my Windows PC using 'MULTIPASS' I learned how to create new directories using the MKDIR command